samuelroland/tb-docs/report/template/style.typ

     radius: 2pt,
   )

-  // Display block code in a larger block with more padding. show raw.where(block: true): block.with(
+  // Display block code in a larger block with more padding
-    // fill: rgb(249, 251, 254),
+  // include a rounded border around it
+  // Add `fill` attribute to define background color show raw.where(block: true): block.with(
     inset: 10pt,
     radius: 2pt,
     stroke: 1pt + luma(200)